nobellium1997/SingleAgent/readme_pdb.txt

 20 minutes.

-IDA* with both pdbs and mh ran much faster and expanded way fewer nodes for each test except for the first few where there was really only one limit to choose from.
+IDA* with both pdbs and mh ran much faster and expanded way fewer nodes for each test except for the first few where there was really only one limit to choose from and since there are three heuristics to choose from, the very first tests took a little longer with the pdb because there was a little more overhead.
+However, by the last problem, pdb cut time spent by more than half.
 Times are listed under the distribution along with the path.

 DISTRIBUTION FOR PDB2
 0: 1